spraveena/spraveena/README.md

 ### Research Background

-I am currently a doctoral student in Memorial University of Newfoundland working on exploring how different musical timbres are encoded in physiological signals under the supervision of Ben Zendel at [CAANLab](https://caanlab.ca)
+I am currently a doctoral student at [CAANLab](https://caanlab.ca) in Memorial University of Newfoundland working on exploring how different musical timbres are encoded in physiological signals under the supervision of Ben Zendel.

-I completed my BEng in Computer Science in Nanyang Technological University (NTU) in 2015 where I explored using Machine Learning to detect ADHD on MRI scans, and my masters in Information Studies
+I previously completed my BEng in Computer Science in Nanyang Technological University (NTU) in 2015 where I explored using Machine Learning to detect ADHD on MRI scans.

 <!--
-**spraveena/spraveena** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...